yiran12312/cca.py/README.md

-# therealcca.rpprint("Title of program: CCA Matching Personality test")
+# therealcca.pyprint("Title of program: CCA Matching Personality test")
 print()
 print("Welcome to DHS!
 Please answer the following questions truthfully and we'll suggest a CCA for you!") print("Please respond with a number 1 - 5, where 1 is strongly disagree and 5 is strongly agree.")